EmeSet7/Life-notes/docs/index.md

 Left         | Center        | Right

-also wabt some new line stuff- like this? dont know
+also wabt some new line stuff-
+like this?
+dont know.
+yes😎